-We are able to support with the preparation of university applications, CVs and other processes that our students need to follow to secure the next stage of their education or training.
+We are able to support with the preparation of university applications, CVs and other processes that our students need to follow to secure the next stage of their education, training or work.
 We thrive at supporting students in school so that they are able to have the skills and mind set to support themselves outside of it.